bgetraer/slepian_bgetraer/README.md

-# jp01
+# slepian_bgetraer

-Code and other files for my Fall 2017 Junior Paper
+Matlab code and other files for my Fall 2017 Junior Paper